Cipher1712/MIG-WeldSight_ai/README.md

 ## License

-Cengre of Excellence in Advanced Manufacturing Technology, Indian Institute of Technology Kharagpur
+Centre of Excellence in Advanced Manufacturing Technology, Indian Institute of Technology Kharagpur